 3.4.11 For ships under 40 m in length the chain cables may be replaced with wire ropes.
-Minimum breaking strength of such ropes shall not be less than the breaking load of the corresponding chain cables, and the length shall be at least 1,5 times the length of the chain cables.
+For fishing vessels with Equipment Number up to 980, independently of their length, chain cables may be replaced with ropes, taking account of the requirements of 3.3.3.
+Minimum breaking strength of such ropes shall be not less than the breaking load of the corresponding chain cables, and the length shall be at least 1,5 times the length of chain cables.